Aceable Agent Logo

-A recent survey of active real estate agents found that it’s not just buyer and seller behaviors that are different in 2021; agent’s job descriptions are actually changing as a direct result of the intense market growth.
-9 in 10 real estate agents surveyed agree that their job is different now than it was before the pandemic.
+Today's real estate market is dynamic, characterized by fluctuating interest rates, evolving buyer preferences, and heightened competition.
+These shifts present both challenges and opportunities for real estate agents.
+Agents must adapt their strategies and embrace new approaches to thrive in this environment.
+In our 2021 study of active agents, we found that it's not just buyer and seller behaviors that are different; agents' job descriptions are actually changing as a direct result of the intense market growth in fact, we found 9 in 10 real estate agents agree that their job is different now than it was before the pandemic.

 If you want your real estate business to maintain a competitive edge (or you're an aspiring real estate agent who wants to start strong), you need to adapt quickly to changing market conditions.
 Here are three key ways savvy real estate agents are adapting in today's market.